l-stephen/DEN-SE-032023-Phase-2/READMe.md

 - Update `projects` state to response from the server

-#### 3. Demonstrate the order of operations between rendering a component and running the side effect
+#### 2. Demonstrate the order of operations between rendering a component and running the side effect

 - Place a console.log() inside the `App` component as well as the `useEffect` method

 - Open up the devtools to observe when each phase of the component will occur

-#### 4. Demonstrate the unmounting and cleanup phase of a component through `useEffect`
+#### 3. Demonstrate the unmounting and cleanup phase of a component through `useEffect`

 - Return a cleanup function inside the `useEffect` with a console.log()

 - Open up the devtools to observe when the cleanup will occur in the stages of a components lifecycles

+#### 4. Persist the new project upon the `ProjectForm` submission

+- Send the new project data to the server using a `POST` fetch request

 ### Resources